Share This

 The FAFSA Submission Summary, previously known as the Student Aid Report (SAR), is a document you receive from the federal government that summarizes the info you provided on the FAFSA and will typically contain your Student Aid Index (previously called the Expected Family Contribution).

-Your “Student Aid Index” is a measure of your family’s financial strength and is used to calculate the amount of need-based aid for which your student is eligible.
+Your “Student Aid Index” measures your family’s financial strength and calculates the amount of need-based aid for which your student is eligible.
 Cost of Attendance minus your SAI equals your financial aid eligibility.

-If your SAR contains a mistake, here’s how you make changes.
-Unfortunately, there are some changes you cannot make to the FAFSA.
-Instead, you must submit a financial aid appeal (or, request for professional judgment).
+If your Submission Summary contains a mistake, here’s how you make changes.
+Unfortunately, you cannot make changes to the financial section of the FAFSA.
+Instead, you must contact each school’s financial aid office directly and submit a financial aid appeal (a request for professional judgment).
 More on that below.

-Hopefully, you will be able to access your FAFSA Submissions Summary (Student Aid Report) within several days of filing the FAFSA online.
-If you submitted a paper or PDF copy or forgot to include an email address, it may take a few weeks before you receive it via snail mail.
+Hopefully, you can access your FAFSA Submissions Summary within several days of filing the FAFSA online.
+If you submitted a paper or PDF copy or forgot to include an email address, it may take a few weeks to receive it via snail mail.

 Unfortunately, you cannot change the financial information you reported.
-If your family’s finances have changed, you must reach out to each school’s financial aid office and let them know.
+If your family’s finances have changed, you must contact each school’s financial aid office and let them know.
 Each school will have its own financial aid appeal process that you should follow.

 13. Are parents responsible for their student’s educational loans?